My take on one of Rowling’s more problematic imports from folklore.

 Wizards may be spoken of as their Masters, but in practice, the wizards are their governments.

-So, how does an overtly political reading stack up against the behavior of the more prominent Elves to whom we have been introduced?
+So, how does an overtly political reading stack up against the behavior of the more prominent Elves to whom we have been introduced in this series?

 Dobby, who found his native “government” intolerably oppressive, was determined to go over the wall, even if he was shot for it.
 He engaged in a year-long campaign of subversion to engineer an opportunity in which he could make his escape with the assistance of an outside agency, and he deliberately betrayed his “government’s” secrets to that agency in the process.
 (A closer examination of Dobby’s “freedom fighting” campaign may be found in the companion piece, ‘The Year of the Basilisk’.)